 Sharks have excellent sight and hearing, and can feel electrical currents in the water using their ampullae of Lorenzini, or electroreceptors.
 This helps them sense muscle movements of prey that could be hiding in the sand, in turbid water, or in darkness.
 Shark food varies from species to species – some hunt large mammals like seals, while others prefer to feast on fish, and some even eat tiny plankton.

 The biggest threat to sharks are humans.
 Many shark species have been over-fished because their meat and fins are highly valued delicacies, and used in dishes such as shark fin soup.
-Sharks are also as bycatch or fishing gear set for other types of fish—such as tuna longlines, trawls and gill nets.
+Sharks are also caught as bycatch, or caught in fishing gear set for other types of fish—such as tuna longlines, trawls and gill nets.
 Many of these sharks die and are discarded.
 Some fishermen will cut off the fins of bycatch sharks and sell them as supplemental income, throwing their finless bodies overboard.
 These threats have reduced shark numbers worldwide and placed certain declining species on the U.S. Fish & Wildlife Service threatened or endangered species list.

 Sharks in MA